jhonsnow456/Cloth-Store/README.md

 ## About

 The Cloth Store web application provides users with an easy-to-use platform for browsing and purchasing clothing items online.
-The application is built using HTML, CSS, and JavaScript and is hosted on Netlify at [https://tranquil-truffle-e0624e.netlify.app/](https://tranquil-truffle-e0624e.netlify.app/).
+The application is built using ReactJs and is hosted on Netlify at [https://tranquil-truffle-e0624e.netlify.app/](https://tranquil-truffle-e0624e.netlify.app/).
 The application includes features such as a product catalog, shopping cart, and checkout system.

 ## Usage